saichedelic/serial_switcher/README.md

 1:READ
 1:0001000011110001

+Sending "1:MON_REQ" will return a string stating ID followed by 16 characers denoting the states of the switches.
+"ID1:0010101000001110"

 This was sketched with a wireless interface in mind.
 I use a generic wireless UART link to communicate with multiple devices over a single serial interface.